-The theory of color is halfway between art and science.
+The theory of colour is halfway between art and science.
 The first formulations of these theories are found in the book “Opticks” by Isaac Newton.

 Nowadays, there are several theories that we categorize as either traditional or modern, the latter influenced by the most recent scientific discoveries.

-The first thing you should know is that the so-called primary colors are limited by our physiological response to light.
-That is, our eyes have certain receptors (called cones) that make us see three primary colors: red, green and blue.
+The first thing you should know is that our physiological response limits the so-called primary colours to light.
+Our eyes have certain receptors (called cones) that make us see three primary colours: red, green and blue.

-Other species have more cones, so they can see 4 primary colors.
-In contrast, those who have fewer cones, can only see two primary colors.
+Other species have more cones, so they can see 4 primary colours.
+In contrast, those who have fewer cones can only see two primary colours.

-That is why we speak of “psychological” colors, because the colors that we appreciate are not present in the real world, but our brain interprets them thanks to the receptors we have.
+That is why we speak of “psychological” colours because the colours that we appreciate are not present in the real world, but our brain interprets them thanks to the receptors we have.